pretty-mode/pretty-mode/README.md

 Redisplay parts of the Emacs buffer as pretty symbols.

-The code functionality is original from the author, I just tweaked the pretty symbols and packaged it up.
+Arthur Danskin <arthurdanskin@gmail.com> released the excellent pretty-mode which fontifies various symbols here: http://www.emacswiki.org/emacs/pretty-mode.el

-See source for details.
+My addition was to add support for some Lispy stuff, Unicode character documentation, and Unicode source references.